finding-clients-through-funnels-as-a-freelancer

 So, if you’re a writer who notices that email copywriting is a hot job right now, take a look at what a customer is looking for and whip up a brief portfolio piece that solves their difficulties.

-This methodology discusses in further detail how to become a freelance writer, but it can be utilise in any industry.
+This methodology discusses in further detail how to become a freelance writer, but it can be utilised in any industry.

 Create a case study to go with your portfolio sample to illustrate your approach to the what, why, and how.
 Also, if you’re creating a case study based on a sample from a previous job, make sure to highlight the end results you achieved.